2. KRISHNA ATTACKED BY DHENUKASURA AS HIS COMPANIONS GATHER FRUIT

 An illustration from a Bhagavata Purana series.

-1. B. N. Goswamy and Anna L. Dallapiccola, Krishna the Divine Lover: Myth and Legend through Indian Art, 1982, pp. 75-76; Edwin F. Bryant (trans.), Krishna: The Beautiful Legend of God (Srimad Bhagavata Purana, Book X, 2003, chapter 18, pp. 91-94.
+1. The story given here is taken from B. N. Goswamy and Anna L. Dallapiccola, Krishna: The Divine Lover, 1982, pp. 44-45; and Edwin F. Bryant (trans.), Krishna: The Beautiful Legend of God (Srimad Bhagavata Purana, Book X), 2003, chapter 15, pp. 19-24, verses 20-40.

 5. Darielle Mason, Intimate Worlds: Indian Paintings from the Alvin O. Bellak Collection, 2001, p.
 188.